ErKatz/octoprint_multi_printer_instructions/README.md

 # OctoPrint for Multiple Printers: How to Get It Working

 As of 2022, Raspberri PI units are almost impossible to find at a reasonable cost, if at all.
-If you have multiple 3d printers to control, the 1-1 model of server per printer that relied on rpi is not very practical.
+If you have multiple 3d printers to control, the 1-1 model of server per printer that relied on rpi needs a second thought.

-To run multiple octoprint server instances, docker is a very reasonable option, but there are a few subtleties that need addressed.
+To run multiple octoprint server instances, docker is a very reasonable option, but there are a few subtleties that must be addressed, otherwise things might work fine for a while... then got nuts when you reboot the system or disconenct and reconnect devices at an arbitrary order.

 For this, lets say we wish to control 3d printers, called "mini1" and "mini2" amd "mk3s".

 ### Run Octoprint in docker containers